-What exactly is an epilepsy bracelet?
+How can a medical ID help?
+What types of medical ID are available?
 Is wearing one right for you?
-Read on to learn more and decide whether you or your loved one should start wearing an epilepsy bracelet.
+Read on for three important reasons why you or your loved one might consider wearing an epilepsy bracelet.

-An epilepsy bracelet is a bracelet used to communicate that its wearer has epilepsy, as well as to provide directions on what can be done during a seizure.
+An epilepsy bracelet is used to communicate to others that you have epilepsy and to provide directions on what to do if you have a seizure.

-Paramedics usually check for medical information on a person’s body, in a wallet or purse, and, increasingly commonly, on their cellphone.
-A survey of emergency medical professionals conducted by American Medical ID found that more than 95 percent of respondents look for medical IDs during health emergencies.
+Paramedics usually check if a person is carrying medical information, such as in their wallet or purse or on their phone.
+A survey conducted by American Medical ID found that more than 95 percent of respondents look for medical IDs during health emergencies.
 Medical IDs like epilepsy bracelets provide vital health information to others in the event of a seizure.

 Generally, medical IDs are customized to reflect your unique health status.
 They often include medical information such as:

-There are many options for medical IDs other than a bracelet.
-Watches, necklaces, ID cards, tags, pendants, and key fobs are all options for medical identification.
+There are many additional options for medical IDs, including watches, necklaces, ID cards, tags, pendants, and key fobs.
 Most medical jewelry allows you to engrave the information of your choice, while others provide slots for paper inserts.
-In the United States, medical IDs usually have the “star of life” symbol, representing emergency medical services.
-This signifies the wearer has a medical condition emergency services should be aware of.
+In the United States, medical IDs usually have the Star of Life symbol, representing emergency medical services.
+This signifies the wearer has a medical condition that emergency services staff should note.

 Audio medical IDs are small audio recorders that clip onto your clothing.
-They allow you to save information in an audio file responders can listen to.
+They allow you to save information in an audio file for emergency responders to hear.
 You can record a message that includes details about first aid or any relevant medical information.
-In the event of a seizure, when you are unable to speak, the person responding to you can easily press play to listen to your prerecorded information.
+In the event of a seizure, when you’re unable to speak, first responders can easily press play to listen to your prerecorded information.

-Another alternative is a USB device that holds your medical information, which you can attach to a dog tag or wristband.
-With USB medical IDs, it’s important to keep in mind that medical information is sensitive and confidential and should only be stored and accessed securely.
-When looking to buy a USB medical ID, make sure it has an encryption feature with proper security guarantees from the manufacturer.
+Another alternative is a USB device that holds your medical information — including PDFs of documents — which you can attach to a dog tag or wristband.
+With USB medical IDs, it’s important to keep in mind that medical information is confidential and should be stored and accessed securely.
+When shopping for a USB medical ID, look for options that include an encryption feature with proper security guarantees from the manufacturer.